-The Chameleon comes with a 120mm or 130mm fork depending on the spec you buy.
-I have a 130mm fork on my D+ model, which is perfect for both pedaling uphill and descending down moderate singletrack tech.
+The Chameleon comes with a 130mm fork which is perfect for both pedaling uphill and descending down moderate singletrack tech.

 3. It Comes in an aluminum frame

 For bikepacking, an aluminum frame can be more durable than a carbon frame.
-The Chameleon, like most mountain bikes, comes in both – AL and C – but I chose the aluminum because:
+The Chameleon now comes in only an aluminum frame, which is:

-Aluminum takes wear and tear better than carbon
+- Aluminum can take wear and tear better than carbon

 (As a side note, a lot of diehard bikepackers will argue that steel frames are the best choice for bikepacking because they can be welded back together in times of dire need and they’re a more comfortable ride.
 But steel frames are also quite a bit heavier and slightly more expensive not to mention there are far fewer choices to pick from).

-4. The Chameleon’s geometry is great for long days in the saddle
+4. The geometry is great for long days in the saddle

 This is perhaps the most important consideration for a bikepacking bike, right?
 If you’re spending hours upon hours, days upon days in the saddle it better be comfortable AF.
 And the Santa Cruz Chameleon delivers on that front.